Jamie Fobert Architects

 Associate Director

 Andreia joined Jamie Fobert Architects in 2010 and was made an Associate in 2015 and Associate Director in 2024.
 Born and raised in Portugal, she studied and qualified as an Architect at the University of Porto, receiving the accolade of Best Student in her final year.
 She went on to work in the award-winning practice of José Gigante whilst also teaching art and architecture at the University of Porto and the Serralves Museum of Contemporary Art.
 Andreia moved to London to work at Terry Pawson Architects.
-Since joining Jamie Fobert Architects, her projects have included Selfridges, Versace, Tate exhibitions, Les Cours du BHV in Paris, and a house in Galicia.
-Most recently, she has been overseeing a substantial new house in Dublin which is due to complete this Summer.
+Since joining Jamie Fobert Architects in 2010, Andreia’s projects have included innovative, high quality fashion retail design for Selfridges, Versace, and BHV as well as exhibition design for Tate — such as ‘Patrick Keiller: The Robinson Institute’ — and a house in Galicia.
+She ran a major project for Galeries Lafayette within a highly sensitive heritage context in the heart of Paris as well as a substantial new house in Dublin and a new gallery for Pace in Hanover Square.
+She is currently overseeing the design of our new Maggie’s Centre for Coventry.

 Benna Schellhorn